reminiyip/cdrive-fcp/README.md

 ###### Admin

 ```
-Use 'createsuperuser' for one, or use:
+Run `python3 manage.py createsuperuser` for one, or use the default:

 Username: cdriveadmin
 Password: cdriveadmin